-Plus, interacting online can boost the quantity and quality of your relationships with family members living far away.
-We’re living in an age of FaceTime and Skype, in which babies and toddlers actually recognize and have genuine relationships with family that lives across the country or even across the world.
+Interacting online can boost the quantity and quality of your relationships with family members living far away.
+Apps like FaceTime and Skype enable even babies and toddlers to actually recognize and have genuine relationships with family that lives across the country or even across the world.
 A 2-year-old probably wouldn’t understand the concept of a grandparent who lives far away, whom he sees a few times a year.
 But a grandparent he chats with “face to face” once a week?
 It’s a totally different story.

 If you need a way to keep up to date on the most adorable pictures of your grandkids, especially precious baby pictures, consider asking the parents to set up the family on Tinybeans, where they can share photos of the kids privately with the people they care about.